NetComposer/nksip/doc/guide/start_nksip.md

 ### Start NkSIP as a stand-alone application

-NkSIP does not currently include any standard Erlang release building system.
-In the near future, NkSIP will be refactored as a module under the upcoming _NkCore_ project, so it will make no sense including one.
+NkSIP does not include any standard Erlang release building system.
+In the near future, NkSIP will be refactored as a module under the upcoming _NkCore_ project, so it makes no sense including one.

 If you want to start it stand alone now, you can use your own method based on the _development environment_ method.